5 Step Guide for Successful Mentorship Programs

 Successful mentorship programs should be tracked, measured, and assessed at three altitudes: the program, the mentoring connection and the individual.
 To be effective you need the ability to capture metrics and feedback throughout the program lifecycle.

 At the program level, build metrics around defined business objectives.
-For example, in a DEI mentorship programs you may want to compare promotion rates of program participants to non-participants.
+For example, in a career mentorship program you may want to compare promotion rates of program participants to non-participants.
 Also track “funnel” conversion metrics, which show the progress participants make at each step of the mentoring program starting at enrollment.
 Conversion metrics provide essential insight into program health.

 For mentoring connections, you want to understand mentorship behavior to identify roadblocks and opportunities.
 Common questions you will want to ask are: